CodeCrafterPanda/rn-responsive-utility/README.md

 **vScale**: the vertical scale factor based on the screen height

+**phScale**: the percentage horizontal scale factor based on the screen width

+**pvScale**: the percentage vertical scale factor based on the screen height

 **mhScale**: the medium horizontal scale factor based on the screen width (where it can take second parameter as scaling factor).

 **mvScale**: the medium vertical scale factor based on the screen height (where it can take second parameter as scaling factor).